iNavFlight/inav/docs/development/Building in Windows 10 or 11 with MSYS2.md

 cd inav
 ```

-(Optional) Switch to a release
+(Optional) Switch to a release instead of master
 ```
-# switch to a release you want or skip next 2 lines if you want latest
 git fetch origin
-# tags/5.0.0 is the release tag, local_5.0.0 is the name of a local branch you will create.
+# on the next line, tags/5.0.0 is the release's tag, and local_5.0.0 is the name of a local branch you will create.
 # tags can be found on https://github.com/iNavFlight/inav/tags as well as the releases page
 git checkout tags/5.0.0 -b local_5.0.0
 # you can also checkout with a branch if applicable: